 Other comments readily did not understand that access to these services is not a want but a need:

 Just because this is not life-threatening, does it render this situation unnecessary in terms of access?
-Deaf people have as much of a right to access whether it be at a medical appointment, soclitors meeting, job interview or live concert.
+Deaf people have as much of a right to access services.
+Whether it be at a medical appointment, solicitors meeting, job interview or live concert.

 Despite the ignorant uninformed comments, there were people that understood why this was happening:

-For me, this situation has highlighted that – yes we need to deal with the businesses and organisations who try and brush off their responsibilities under the Equality Act, but we also need to build more awareness in general society about deaf people’s access needs and WHY that is the case.
+Although we need to deal with the businesses and organisations; who try and brush off their responsibilities under the Equality Act.
+We also need to build more awareness in general society about deaf people’s access needs, and WHY that is the case.

-A story like this should have in my mind gained support and momentum instead of a number of comments of this nature and it shows that there is still a long way to go.
+A story like this should have in my mind, gained support and momentum.
+Instead it got the comments of this nature and it shows that there is still a long way to go.

 Check this article on The Cinema Subtitling Challenge